Snake-Sanders/demo_checkout/app/README.md

 The required interfaces are `new`, `scan` and `total`, however, there are other interfaces exposed within the same module.
-These interfaces could be private but are needed to unit test coverage.
+These interfaces could be private but are needed for unit test coverage.

-A better approach is to extract them to another file, but a directory restructuration could be done a bit later when more requirements are defined and after this unit was reviewed.
+A better approach is to extract these functions to another file, but a directory restructuration could be done a bit later when more requirements are defined and after this unit was reviewed.